gigalixir/gigalixir-cli/docs/source/main.rst

 Install the Command-Line Interface
 ----------------------------------

-Next install, the command-line interface.
+Next, install the command-line interface.
 Gigalixir has a web interface at https://gigalixir.com/#/dashboard, but you will still need the CLI to do anything other than signup, deploy, and scale.

 .. code-block:: bash